 What is the GlideCycle used for?

-The GlideCycle™ is used as a sport and fitness training and injury prevention tool in the sports world; as an fitness and weightloss tool for baby-boomers and seniors with worn out joints, arthritis, and other age related difficulties; and as a medical, therapy, and rehabilitation device for the mobility impaired.
+The GlideCycle™ is used as a sport and fitness training and injury prevention tool in the sports world; as an fitness and weightloss tool for baby-boomers and seniors with worn out joints, arthritis, and other age related difficulties; and as an amazing running cycle for folks with disabilities.

 Is GlideCycle running for me?